Arko2016/Learning-Data-Version-Control/learning_notes.md

 ### DVC
 - Stands for Data Version Control tool
 - Used to manage and version images, audio, video, and text files in storage and organize your ML modeling process into a reproducible workflow
+- **Note:** DVC works on data version control in conjunction with code control using Git

 ### Stages in Machine Learning(ML) project:
 - Data Ingestion